junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

 The burning thirst in his throat is like lava boiling.
-Dean thinks the vampire fever in him might literally burst into flame and burn him alive from the desire.
-His whole vision is turning red, with the smudge of blood on Cas's lips the cherry on cake.
+Dean thinks the vampire fever in him might literally burst into flames and burn him alive from the inside out with sheer desire.
+His entire vision is turning red, with the smear of blood on Cas's lips the cherry on cake.

 Dean thinks he could never hate himself more than he does now.

 He has to bite on his own wrist to ease the burning in his throat for a moment before continuing.

 He manages to continue feeding Cas without totally losing control.
-He doesn't know how long he can keep doing this, but he can't stop.
+He doesn't know how much longer he can keep it up, but he can't stop.

 Cas's wounds are visibly healing.
 The bones are growing back.

 It takes ages, but they're getting there.
 The moves are getting familiar, turning into muscle memory.

-They finished off the pieces from the blasted Leviathans.
+They finished off the remains of the blasted Leviathans.
 Dean changes his strategies.
-He manages to move further, hunting more creatures and monsters on his own.
-Be it vampires or werewolves or wendigos or whatever they are, he just gulps them down, feeling the energy from their existence filling his inside, then goes back to the nest he manages to make out of a natural shelter and take Cas to, and feeds him mouth-to-mouth.
+He ventures farther, hunting more creatures and monsters on his own.
+Be it vampires or werewolves or wendigos or whatever they are, he just gulps them down, feeling the raw energy of their existence filling his inside, then goes back to the nest he manages to make out of a natural shelter and take Cas to, and feeds him mouth-to-mouth.
 Life-force energy flows with all body parts and blood is the best medium -- he'll have to write that down in his hunting journal somewhere.

-Dean doesn't dare to move too far away or leave Cas alone unconscious for too long, so the trips are cutting short and trivial.
+Dean doesn't dare to go too far away or leave Cas alone unconscious for too long, so the trips are cutting short and trivial.
 It's tiring, but Dean manages it.

-The biggest question is, why is Cas still not waking up.
+The biggest question is why Cas is still not waking up.

 "Used up all your mojo stock for me again, didn't you?"
-Once, after making sure the flowing light of souls and energies have all gone through into Cas's mouth, Dean steps back, sitting down for some rest for himself, regarding Cas's shape.
+Once, after making sure the flowing light of souls and energies has all gone through into Cas's mouth, Dean steps back, sitting down for some rest for himself, regarding Cas's shape.

-"Don't know how much you had to hunt and eat to get to this state, just to throw away and start from ground zero again."
+"Don't know how much you had to hunt and eat to get to this state, just to throw it all away and start from ground zero again."
 Dean frowns at him, wondering aloud.
 "Cas, why do you keep doing this?"

 His best friend just has his eyes closed, quiet as always, not showing a sign that he hears him.

-Dean has helped clean him up, wipe his face and body decent without making the wounded parts worse.
+Dean has helped clean him up, wiped his face and body carefully without making the wounded parts worse.
 And with the feeds, he does look a lot better.

-Dean checks him up every now and then, noticing the small improvements with every feed.
+Dean checks him every now and then, noticing the small improvements with every feed.
 The scales are gone gradually, so are the paws.
 The wings take the longest time, the feathers seem to have to grow back one at a time, like spring blossoms and buds, but they all look good, shiny black and healthy.
 Cas's face is back to recognizable too, the same face he's been seeing a little more than two years now plus however many days he's been in here, Dean has no idea how much he misses him.

 "Cas."

 Sometimes he calls his name.
 Other times he prays.

-The Leviathans had said he is back to angel now, more or less, isn't it?
+The Leviathans said he is back to angel now, more or less, isn't it?
 So with some luck, maybe he can hear his prayers better than his words?
 Dean has to give it a shot.

 *Cas, man, please, hear me.
 Wake up for me.*

 Dean thinks hard, more pleading than praying, but he doesn't really care.
 Anything to make things right again.

-Putting words through mind seems to be easier than making them out of the tongue.
+Putting the words in his head seems to be easier than making them out of his tongue.

 *I need you, buddy, you hear me?
 I need you breathing and kicking and alive, and we'll figure out the rest together.
 Just, come back to me.
 Cas, please.*

 Castiel's face remains stoic, calm even, as if he's just deep in sleep.

-Dean looks at him, having no clue what to do.
-Cas looks more human than ever -- he can be distant and all powerful when he shows up as an angel, he can be fearsome and terrifying as a monster, but now he just looks like a human plus the wings.
+Dean stares at him, having no clue what to do.
+Cas looks more human than ever -- he can be distant and all powerful when he shows up as an angel, he can be fearsome and terrifying as a monster, but now he just looks like a human, plus some wings.
 Chest rising and falling, everything seems to be normal, just not waking up.

-Dean presses the heels of his palms on his eyes, feeling it hot and wet.
+Dean presses the heels of his palms into his eyes, feeling them hot and wet.
 Hopeless.

 Eyes closed, he leans in, kissing the chapped lips, gentle.
 No soul to feed this time, just the touch.

-He doesn't even know why he does that, his own body pulls him forward, leading the motion, and it offers him comfort.
+He doesn't even know why he does that, his own body pulls him forward, leading the motion, and it gives him comfort.
 And hope.
 As if saying if he can still do this, then there is still a way out, a way forward.
-His heartbeat soothes just as his lips caressing Cas's.
+His heartbeat eases just as his lips caressing Cas's.

-That is when he feels the lips shift.
+That is when he feels the lips beneath his shift.
 There is a startled gasp, an immediate pull away, and a dumb punch in the face.

 Dean jumps back, looking up.

-Cas is awake, pulled back from where he's lying, back pressed to the wall of the place Dean calls "home base" nowadays.
+Cas is awake, pulled away from where he'd been lying, back pressed to the wall of the place Dean calls "home base" these days.
 Eyes panicked and shaky.
 Wings hidden away.

-Dean doesn't know what is that feeling in his gut, is that joy or hurt, or both, maybe.
+Dean doesn't know what that feeling in his gut is -- is that joy or hurt, or both, maybe.

 "Cas, Cas, it's me, it's okay."
-He rushes, holding out a hand like when he needs to calm a startled animal.
+He rushes, holding out a hand like when he needs to soothe a startled animal.
 "You're safe, it's just me."

-The blue eyes falls on him, recognition rises.
+The blue eyes land on him, recognition flickers.
 "Dean."
 He breathes out.
-The voice hoarse from lack of use, but it's human words.
-He looks around the place, looks down on himself, checking the fingers and behind his back, then looks Dean up and down.
+The voice is hoarse from lack of use, but it's human words.
+Castiel looks around the place, looks down on himself, inspecting his fingers and behind his back, then looks Dean up and down.
 Eyes shining with disbelief.

 Dean manages a smile.
 "Yeah, buddy.
 It's me.
 Welcome back."

-Cas shifts the posture and sits straight, fingers touching his own lips, slow, as if reliving that lingering aftertaste.
-Dean feels blush rising up his cheek in the same place where he's punched, he rubs the place, trying in vain to hide it.
+Cas adjusts his posture and sits straighter, his fingers touching his own lips, slow, as if reliving that lingering aftertaste.
+Dean feels blush rising up his cheek in the same place where he's punched.
+He rubs the place, trying in vain to hide it.

 "What was that?"
 Cas looks at him again, gaze following his fingers.